ZeinabRohani/GEO-Transcriptomic-Analysis/README.md

 ---

+# Reproducibility

+The workflow is organized as modular R scripts following reproducible research principles.
+Raw datasets are downloaded directly from the NCBI Gene Expression Omnibus (GEO), and all downstream analyses can be reproduced by executing the scripts in sequential order.

+---

-## Citation
+# Citation

-If you use these workflows in your research, please cite:
+If you use this workflow in your research, please cite:

-* The original GEO datasets used in the analyses.
+* The original GEO datasets.
 * The corresponding Bioconductor packages.
 * R and Bioconductor.

 ---

-## Author
+# Author

 **Zeinab Rohani**